 Trainees will be expected to undertake workplace-based assessment in the form of supervised learning events (SLE) throughout their training in chemical pathology.
 In general, SLEs are designed to be formative in nature; as such they are best suited to determine educational progress in different contexts.
 To this end, it is strongly recommended that workplace-based assessment be carried out regularly throughout training to assess and document a trainee's progress.
-However, a minimum number of SLEs should be completed during each stage of training.
+The numbers below are indicative however, it is recommended that a minimum number of SLEs should be completed during each stage of training.